 The crowd hurling abuse at Him (spitting) was ignorant of God’s purpose

-for sending Christ and His eternal plan for redeeming man from their sin,
+for sending Christ and His eternal plan for redeeming people from their

-just as they misinterpreted the statement He made about destroying the
+just as the religious institution of Israel misinterpreted the statement He made about destroying the

 said they would believe in Jesus if He climbed off the cross after they personally hung Him there.
 If Christ were